-After your river cruise, you’ll probably be hungry.
+After your Chicago river cruise, you’ll probably be hungry.
 From the docks, walk a few blocks to The Dearborn for a late lunch of fish and chips and parmesan truffle fries.
 Once you’re done with your meal, walk a couple blocks down W Randolph St to Millennium Park.

 It’s time to see Cloud Gate, aka the Bean!
 Snap some iconic photos and gaze into the mirror-like surface to see a reflection of downtown Chicago.
 Next, spend some time exploring other Millennium Park attractions like Crown Fountain and Lurie Garden.

 If you have time, walk across the street to see the world’s largest stained-glass Tiffany dome at the Chicago Cultural Center.
 The entrance is free and there’s a great gift shop to stop in before you head out.